-Damping off is a general term, used for when a pathogen attack kills a seed or seedling.
+Damping off is a general term, used when a pathogen attack kills a seed or seedling.
 There are several different pathogens that could be the culprit.
-These molds and fungi weaken the seedling, making it more susceptible to being taken over diseases and pests.
-While less common in hydroponics, since its typically a more sterile growing area, it can show up in when seeds and seedlings are kept in certain conditions.
+These molds and fungi weaken the seedling, making it more susceptible to being taken over by diseases and pests.
+While less common in hydroponics, since it’s typically a more sterile growing area, it can show up in when seeds and seedlings are kept in certain conditions.

 How To Tell If Your Plant Is Suffering From Damping off

 Do you think you’re seeds or seedlings are being affected by damping off?
 Here are a few signs to look for:

 Fluff or web-like growth on seeds or seedlings

 Seeds that never germinate or may germinate, but never break above the grow medium.

 Seedlings’ stems may become thin and tough, often referred to as “wire stem”, at the base of the plant stem.
 This typically rots, eventually causing the seedling to collapse over.

 The seedling’s root system and or leaves are turning brown and mushy.

 How To Prevent Damping Off From Killing Your Hydroponic Seeds & Seedlings